symfony/symfony/UPGRADE-4.0.md

    `GetResponseForExceptionEvent::allowCustomResponseCode()` method instead,
    which will tell the Kernel to use the response code set on the event's response object.

+ * The `Kernel::getEnvParameters()` method has been removed.

+ * The `SYMFONY__` environment variables are no longer processed automatically by Symfony.
+Use the `%env()%` syntax to get the value of any environment variable from configuration files instead.

 Ldap
 ----